prismicio/sm-next-app-example/README.md

 Default slices use [theme-ui](https://theme-ui.com).
 To change the default theme, merge your own theme with it (see `/utils/theme`) and pass it to the ThemeProvider in `pages/_app`.

+## Storybook

+Local slices can be previewed in Storybook.
+To do so, I ran the command `npx prismic-cli@alpha sm --add-storybook --framework next`.
+Each slice created via the `--create-slice` command comes with a Storybook story and a mocked API response from Prismic.

 ## Deploy
 Deploy command depends on your provider